Last Updated on January 29, 2026

 High Country

-On the buyer side, increased inventory and seller concessions provided buyers some added negotiations with list price to close price ratio at 96%.
-Meanwhile, mortgage rates slowly decreased to an average of 6.25% for a 30-year conventional loan.
+On the buyer side, increased inventory and seller concessions provided buyers some added negotiations with list price to close price ratio at 95%.
+As we enter Q1 2026, we will see more buyer activity as mortgage rates closer to the 6% range versus starting Q1 2025 closer to the 7% range.

 Western North Carolina